 When we filtered down to our candidates in the hospitality industry we found a Customer Focus surpassed Relationship Building.
 While this is not overly surprising given the value of the 'guest experience' is so deeply engrained in hospitality employees, it does reflect how our industry can change what we value in our leaders.

 The hospitality industry has diverse workforce and therefore ensuring that your supervisors and leaders are cognisant of this is really important for successful culture management.

 For example, the younger the worker, the more important it was for their leader to place importance on their personal presentation to be perceived as successful.
 The older the worker, the more important it was for their leader to focus on the company’s financial success to be perceived as successful.

-3 Questions Any Successful Every Company Should Be Asking:
+3 Questions Every Successful Company Should Be Asking:

-In the fast changing world of hospitality as new hotels, it is important to assess and re-assess how your leaders are performing, and where they could improve.
+In the fast changing world of hospitality it is important to assess and re-assess how your leaders are performing and where they could improve.